ahouse2/omniparser-autogui-mcp/README.md

 - ``OMNI_PARSER_BACKEND_LOAD``
 If it does not work with other clients (such as [LibreChat](https://github.com/danny-avila/LibreChat)), specify ``1``.

+- ``TARGET_WINDOW_NAME``
+If you want to specify the window to operate, please specify the window name.
+If not specified, operates on the entire screen.

 - ``OMNI_PARSER_SERVER``
 If you want OmniParser processing to be done on another device, specify the server's address and port, such as ``127.0.0.1:8000``.
 The server can be started with ``uv run omniparserserver``.